 The gloss on fakes is less noticeable than on real ones.
 If the shoe gloss doesn’t seem right this could be an indication that they are fake.

 When shopping online be sure to choose a reputable seller.
 A good seller will have all the information available that need you—such as with these options— so that you can double-check authenticity.

 Find Out More

 We hope you gleaned some wisdom from this short guide on how to tell if Jordans are real or fake.
+To be sure your Jordan 1 is original you can get a more detailed snickers on authentication guide from LegitGrails.
 Don’t forget to share this article with your friends so they don’t waste their money either.

 Learn more about this and other topics with our storehouse of great blog posts